-The Reading Agency is a dynamic 'think and do' organisation committed to inspiring more people to read more, encouraging them to share their enjoyment of reading and celebrating the difference reading makes to all our lives.
+The Reading Agency is a dynamic 'think and do' organisation committed to inspiring more people to read more, encouraging them to share their enjoyment of reading and celebrating the difference reading makes to our lives.

-We welcome people into our workforce who are enthusiastic, creative and have a passion for reading and the written word - in all its marvellous forms.
+Based at the Free Word Centre in Farringdon, we welcome people into our workforce who are enthusiastic, creative and have a passion for reading and the written word - in all its marvellous forms.

-Closing date for applications is 5.00 pm on Thursday 16 July 2015
+The closing date for applications is 5.00 pm on Monday 3 October 2016.

 Equal opportunities and diversity

 We are committed to equal opportunities in all aspects of our work.
 We are committed to ensuring that no contractor, job applicant or employee is discriminated against on the grounds of race, colour, age, gender or gender re-assignment, nationality or ethnic origin, sexual orientation, parental status, political or religious beliefs, disability, marital status or trade union membership.